kolypto/py-good/README.md

 Additional logic is implemented through [Markers](#markers) and [Validators](#validators), which are described in the following chapters.

+## Callables

 Finally, here are the things to consider when using custom callables for validation:

-Notes to consider about *callable* schemas:

 * Throwing errors.